parth06/Machine-Learning-Playground/Diabetes_Predction/README.md

 popular.
 ## KNN: ##
 K nearest neighbors is a simple algorithm that stores all available cases and classifies new cases based on a similarity measure (e.g., distance functions).
-KNN has been used in statistical estimation and pattern recognition already in the beginning of 1970's as a non-parametric technique.
-Algorithm.
 ## SVM: ##
 A Support Vector Machine (SVM) is a discriminative classifier formally defined by a separating hyperplane.
 In other words, given labeled training data (supervised learning), the